mdsahidparvez/online_voting/README.md

-# Online Voting System for Nagarpalika
+# Online Voting System for Municipality-##local level election

 ## To run this project:
   Create a new datatbase 'voting' in phpmyadmin and import file with the same name 'voting' from the project repository located inside      database folder